open-telemetry/opentelemetry.io/content/en/blog/2022/frontend-overhaul/index.md

 and create a span based on it, including the context propagation.
 The [implementation can be found here](https://github.com/open-telemetry/opentelemetry-demo/blob/main/src/frontend/utils/telemetry/InstrumentationMiddleware.ts).

-The front-end was a little trickier, as the
+The frontend was a little trickier, as the
 [initial rendering is server-side](https://nextjs.org/learn/foundations/how-nextjs-works/rendering).
 We had to make sure to load the tracer from the browser side when the JavaScript code is executed.

-After adding validations to check the browser side, we then loaded the custom front-end tracing module, which included creating the [web tracer provider and the automatic web instrumentations](https://github.com/open-telemetry/opentelemetry-demo/blob/main/src/frontend/utils/telemetry/FrontendTracer.ts).
+After adding validations to check the browser side, we then loaded the custom frontend tracing module, which included creating the [web tracer provider and the automatic web instrumentations](https://github.com/open-telemetry/opentelemetry-demo/blob/main/src/frontend/utils/telemetry/FrontendTracer.ts).

-The automatic front-end instrumentation captures the most common user actions such as clicks, fetch requests, and page loads.
+The automatic frontend instrumentation captures the most common user actions such as clicks, fetch requests, and page loads.
 In order to allow the browser side to interact with the collector, a config change is needed: enable incoming CORS requests from the web app.

-Once the setup is complete, by loading the application from Docker and interacting with the different features, we can start looking at the full traces that begin from the front-end user events all the way to the back-end gRPC services.
+Once the setup is complete, by loading the application from Docker and interacting with the different features, we can start looking at the full traces that begin from the frontend user events all the way to the backend gRPC services.

 ![Front-end Trace Jaeger Visualization](jaeger.png)